-Please refer to page 10 of the 2012 Big Game Regulations for more information on the Resident Sports Pac License.
+Please refer to the current Big Game Regulations for more information on the Resident Sports Pac License.

 Other juvenile licenses: $14.50 Juvenile Hunting License, $10.50 Juvenile Turkey Tag, $20.25 NonResident Fishing License, $19.50 Nonresident Hunting License and $10.50 Nonresident Turkey Tag.

 HUNTER ORANGE: Hunters age 17 and under must wear a hunter orange exterior garment (shirt, jacket, coat, vest, or sweater) or hat when hunting game mammals or upland birds (except turkey) with any firearm.
 The exterior garment or hat must have hunter orange visible in all directions (360 degrees).